 What to do: History buffs have to make a trip to the Mayan ruins.
 The Tulum Ruins and Temple of the Frescoes are perfect to explore.
 For water babes, take a cenote tour and dive in the majestic underwater sinkholes.
-Be sure to get to the cenotes early for photos sans crowds.
-You can also take a trip to Pablo Escobar’s mansion at Casa Malca!
+Be sure to get to the cenotes early for photos without crowds.
+You can also take a trip to Pablo Escobar’s mansion at Casa Malca.

 Uco Valley, Argentina

 What to do: Adventure seekers can go on moonlit horseback rides or biking or trekking excursions, try out white-water rafting and mountain biking in the Andes, or take archery classes.
-For relaxation, the resort features vinotherapy treatments at Uco Spa and private sunrise-yoga classes on the open veranda rooftop, which boasts panoramic views of the vineyards and becomes an open-air observatory for sky watching at night.
+For relaxation, the resort features vinotherapy treatments at Uco Spa and private sunrise yoga classes on the open veranda rooftop, which boasts panoramic views of the vineyards and becomes an open-air observatory for stargazing at night.

-Where to eat: No trip to Argentina is complete without a sampling of meats and Almacén de Uco's barbequed options get top billing.
+Where to eat: No trip to Argentina is complete without a sampling of meats, and Almacén de Uco's barbecued options get top billing.
 La Posada del Jamon, which serves home-cured ham, is also highly recommended.
-Tupungato Divino may be harder to get to as it's in the middle of a vineyard but, trust us, the views of the snowcapped Andes are worth the trip.
+Tupungato Divino may be harder to get to as it's in the middle of a vineyard, but, trust us, the views of the snowcapped Andes are worth the trip.

 Punta Cana, Dominican Republic

 What to do: Punta Cana is for the group looking for a budget-friendly, underrated beach getaway.
-"The tropical atmosphere, pristine beaches, and lively entertainment scene make it comparable to Cancun, however, it’s often half the price," says Avey.
-Book the bachelorette package at Breathless Punta Cana that includes a scavenger hunt, a group photoshoot, a spa day, and a tapas in-room party!
+"The tropical atmosphere, pristine beaches, and lively entertainment scene make it comparable to Cancun; however, it’s often half the price," says Avey.
+Book the bachelorette package at Breathless Punta Cana that includes a scavenger hunt, group photoshoot, spa day, and an in-room tapas party.

-What to do: The white sand Bavaro Beach and the Saona Island known for its pink starfish are must-visits.
-Take a dip at the serene Hoyo Azul lagoon, or go snorkeling, ziplining, and even horseback riding.
-Punta Cana also has a bustling night scene.
-Head to Imagine, a club in a cave, or Coco Bongo known for its acrobatic performers.
+What to do: The white-sand Bavaro Beach and Saona Island, known for its pink starfish, are must-visits.
+Take a dip at the serene Hoyo Azul lagoon, or go snorkeling, ziplining, or even horseback riding.
+Punta Cana also has a bustling nightlife scene.
+Head to Imagine, a club in a cave, or Coco Bongo, known for its acrobatic performers.

 Vieques, Puerto Rico